Fact Sheet FS1285

 Instructional Techniques to Enhance Learning

-When working with individuals with developmental disabilities, learning can be enhanced by utilizing a variety of instructional techniques.
+When working with people with developmental disabilities, learning can be enhanced by utilizing a variety of instructional techniques.
 Some recommended and universally accepted techniques include:

-• Prompt as needed to increase understanding and participation.
+- Prompt as needed to increase understanding and participation.
 Prompting can take many forms.
 For example, you can verbally prompt by asking questions or offering part of the answer and have the individual finish the thought or sentence.
 Visually prompt with a checklist or picture cue or even physically prompt by demonstrating or gesturing as a guide.
-Once the participant gets the hang of it you want to reduce your prompting so the learner functions more independently.
+Once the participant gets the hang of it you want to reduce prompting, so the learner functions more independently.

-• Ask the participant to "teach-back" the direction, in order to confirm their full understanding.
+- Ask the participant to "teach back" the direction to confirm their full understanding.
 This is also a model that can be used to foster leadership development skills and independent living skills.

 Disability Awareness and Sensitivity